Do you have any queries?

 A blood sample after exposure to the allergens is required for the test.
 The area from where blood will be drawn will be sterilised.
 Then you will be asked to make a fist with your hand so that your veins are easier to find and measure.
 Finally, to collect the blood sample in a vacutainer, a tourniquet will be wrapped around your upper arm tightly.
 This will help in the build-up of blood filling your veins, which will make it easier to collect the sample.
 This may feel like a prick and slight tenderness may remain at the site of injection for a short while.

-Positive result to a particular allergen indicates that the person is allergic to that fruit.
-Increased allergen-specific IgE levels further confirms that.
+A positive result to a particular allergen indicates that the person is allergic to that fruit.
+Increased allergen-specific IgE levels further confirm that.
 Very often the test may be positive for more than one allergen as well.
 The further treatment course is decided based on the results.

-Negative result may require other tests for differential diagnosis.
+Negative results may require other tests for differential diagnosis.

 The best thing to do if you are allergic to a particular fruit is to avoid it as much as possible.
 You could also take anti-allergic medication to neutralise the effect of the agent if you have had it by accident.
 Seek immediate emergency care if severe symptoms occur.